v0rts/devtools-container/Github/GITHUB-ACTIONS-SETUP.md

   - `latest` (for main branch only)

 ### 🔒 Security Scan Stage
-- Scans for CRITICAL and HIGH vulnerabilities
+- Scans for CRITICAL, HIGH, and MEDIUM vulnerabilities
-- Uploads results to **GitHub Security** tab
-- Generates both SARIF and JSON reports
+- Generates JSON report with detailed findings
-- Shows summary in workflow output
+- Shows summary table in workflow output
-- Stores reports as artifacts (downloadable for 90 days)
+- Stores report as artifact (downloadable for 90 days)

 ### ✅ Verify Stage
 - Tests container starts successfully